ialekseev/go4fun/README.md

 ```

 ## Lazy Sequence
+`Lazy Sequence` evaluates elements only when they are needed (unlike the regular `Sequence` that does it eagerly).
+It has the same functions as `Sequence` but many of them are "Lazy" and would not trigger any processing until that is needed.
 ```go
 // Strict (Regular) Sequence eagerly evaluates its elements.
 // Below code calculates a result in multiple iterations: